cloudfoundry/bosh-azure-cpi-release/docs/advanced/managed-disks/README.md

   The reason: When `use_managed_disks` is `true`, the default value of `platform_fault_domain_count` is `2` because [the maximum number of fault domain is 2 in some regions](#with-avset).

-## Upgrading an Existing Deployment
+## Migrating an Existing Deployment

 CPI does not migrate snapshots. you need to delete all snapshots and disable snapshots in `bosh.yml` before migration, if you enabled snapshots in the existing deployment.
 You can enable snapshots after full migration if you want.